 The financial statements include certain prior-year summarized comparative information in total but not by net asset class.
-Such information does not include sufficient detail to constitute a presentation in conformity with accounting principles generally accepted in the United States of America.
-Accordingly, such information should be read in conjunction with the organization's financial statements for the year ended June 30, 2017, from which the summarized information was derived.
+Such information does not include sufficient detail to constitute a presentation in conformity with U.S. GAAP.
+Accordingly, such information should be read in conjunction with the organization's financial statements for the year ended June 30, 2018, from which the summarized information was derived.